Bradenton Riverwalk: Features

-The Bradenton Riverwalk spans from slightly west of the Green Bridge, near South Florida Museum, to 2nd Street East, adjacent to Manatee Memorial Hospital.
+The Bradenton Riverwalk spans from slightly west of the Green Bridge, near Bishop Museum of Science and Nature, to 2nd Street East, adjacent to Manatee Memorial Hospital.
 The Riverwalk includes playgrounds, splash pad, a lawn for picnics, a day dock for boaters, a skatepark, a botanical walk, sand volleyball courts, and a 400-seat Mosaic Amphitheater.

 Public art is displayed throughout the Riverwalk area.
 One of the permanent art collections displayed is Postcards from the Friendly City.
 The collection consists of various large-scale art panel "postcards" depicting the history of the Manatee River and the Bradenton area.

 Several weekly, monthly, and annual events are held at the Riverwalk.
 These events range from a weekly farmers' market, a seasonal "Music in the Park" family-friendly live music series, to annual events such as Bradenton Blues Festival and ArtSlam.
 The events attract approximately 110,000 people annually to the downtown Bradenton area.

 Eastern extension

 In April 2017, the city of Bradenton contracted Kimley-Horn and Associates, Inc. again to create a master plan for an eastern extension of the Bradenton Riverwalk.
 The eastern extension will extend the Riverwalk east to Manatee Mineral Springs Park and Manatee Village Historical Park.

 The city also bought 1.5 acres of land north of Manatee Mineral Springs Park for $700,000 to expand the existing park and to ensure interconnectivity with the eastern expansion of the Riverwalk.
+The first phase of the extension opened in September 2022.